devflowinc/ruby-sdk/docs/DatasetApi.md

 ## get_dataset

-> <Dataset> get_dataset(tr_organization, tr_dataset, dataset_id)
+> <Dataset> get_dataset(tr_dataset, dataset_id)

 Get Dataset

 Get Dataset  Get a dataset by id.
-The auth'ed user must be an admin or owner of the organization to get a dataset.
+Auth'ed user or api key must have an admin or owner role for the specified dataset's organization.

 ### Examples